bartvanhoey/FunctionalCSharp/README.md

 OO makes code understandable by encapsulating moving parts.
 FP makes code understandable by minimizing moving parts. - Michael Feathers

+In OO, data and behavior live in the same object, and methods in the object can typically modify the object’s state.
+In FP data is captured with “dumb” data objects while behavior is encoded in functions, data and behavior are seperated

 ## Imperative vs Functional (Declarative) programming

+Imperative code relies on statements (if, for, for each ...), Functional code relies on expressions

 ## Software rot